-The purpose of this report is to provide preliminary design review comments for a project proposing the demolition of an existing private garden associated with the historic August Schilling Estate and construction of a 42-story residential high-rise (457' tall) with 370 units and five levels of underground parking.
-The site is located between Snow Park and the Regillus apartment building and behind the 244 Lakeside apartment building (also known as the Bechtel Building).
+The purpose of this report is to provide preliminary design review comments for a project proposing the demolition of an existing private formal garden associated with the historic Alfred Schilling Estate and construction of a 42-story residential high-rise (457' tall) with 370 units and five levels of underground parking.
+The site is located between Snow Park and the Regillus apartment building and behind the 244 Lakeside apartment building.

 In the late 1800's, August Schilling of the spice firm A. Schilling & Co., purchased several large parcels in order to develop a grand estate.
 In addition to the main house, the estate also included a separate servant's residence, playhouse, garage, several out-buildings, boathouse, boat landing (since the property directly bordered Lake Merritt), as well as an extensive garden.
+The garden included exotic plants, rare ferns, a pond, an artificial cave, fountains, statuary, and a rustic concrete arbor.
+The project site is last remaining portion of the original estate and occupies about one-fifth of its previous size.
 The City of Oakland's Cultural Heritage Survey (OCHS) has identified the garden as a Designated Historic Property (DHP) with a rating of A1+, the "highest importance".
 The garden is an anchor and primary contributor to the 244 Lakeside Drive Building Group, an Area of Primary Importance (API).
 Besides the garden, this group also includes the boathouse, 244 Lakeside Apartments, and the Regillus Apartments.
 All of these properties are located on the Preservation Study List.